SRFG-MAT/motor_control/README.md

 - create a catkin workspace (see the steps below)
 - clone this repository into the workspace's src directory
 - clone other, required repositories into the src directory
-- execute "rosdep install -i --from-paths src" from the workspace to install ROS dependencies
+- [OPTIONAL] execute "rosdep install -i --from-paths src" from the workspace to install ROS dependencies
-- execute "catkin_make" from the workspace to build all packages in the workspace
+- [OPTIONAL] execute "catkin_make" from the workspace to build all packages in the workspace

 ## steps for first ROS config and to create the catkin workspace
 1) mkdir –p ~/catkin_ws/src